AbdeltawabShabaan/NotesApplication/README.md

 ---

 ## 🚀 Features
-- ➕ add new note
+- add new note➕
--✏️ Update New Notes
+- Update New Notes✏️
--🗑️Delete Notes
+- Delete Notes🗑️
--📋Show All Notes In RecyclerView
+- Show All Notes In RecyclerView📋
--💾Save Date Locale
+- Save Date Locale💾

 ---